Akascape/Pixelort/README.md

 ![Screenshot](https://github.com/Akascape/CTkMenuBar/assets/89206401/f71167c0-6434-4d41-912a-fa67d214d66d)

 ## What is Pixel Sorting?
-Pixel sorting is a digital image processing technique that involves isolating a horizontal or vertical line of pixels in an image and sorting their positions based on any number of criteria, such as luminosity, hue, or saturation 1.
+Pixel sorting is a digital image processing technique that involves isolating a horizontal or vertical line of pixels in an image and sorting their positions based on any number of criteria, such as luminosity, hue, or saturation.
 The result is a glitchy, abstracted image that can be used for artistic purposes.
+Pixelort is also a software that can do pixel sorting with various options and tweaks.
 This tool is based on https://github.com/satyarth/pixelsort

 ## INSTALLATION
 - Download the python version: